 Encapsulate pearls or crystals inside colourful, self supporting 3-dimensional cubes.
-Strung on beading wire they make a dramatic necklace, or why not attach a jump ring for a subtler geometric pendant.
+Strung on beading wire they make a dramatic geometric necklace, or why not attach a jump ring for a subtler geometric pendant.

 Previously published in the July 2014 edition of Beadworkers Guild Journal.